Sayonnn/Sayonnn/README.md

 • 👀 Interested in Exploring more deeper in Technology

-• ✨ Feel free to message me at ✉cascallalaudzion19@gmail.com
+• ✨ Feel free to email me at ✉cascallalaudzion19@gmail.com